 When you place an expiration date on a shared link, the file or folder to which the link goes displays throughout the Box interface with a small red clock icon ().

 Requiring a password to access

-Box enables you to apply passwords to protect shared links, requiring anyone who follows the link to enter a password before accessing the file or folder.
+Box enables you to apply passwords to shared links whose scope is People with the link.
+When you add a password to such a shared link, anyone who follows the link must enter the password before accessing the file or folder.

 Customizing a link URL

 When you create a shared link, you can customize its ending.
 This feature is intended to make content readily accessible to large groups of users, externally or internally, using a customized URL that is easy to remember.

 The custom ending to the link must be between twelve and thirty characters, and can use letters, numbers, and hyphens.

 Custom URLs are only available to Business and Enterprise accounts.

 If the shared link is available with People with the link scope, then the linked folder or file is publicly accessible.
 Custom URL is appropriate for public-facing materials such as product documentation or marketing materials, and is not intended for the secure sharing of sensitive content.

 - Someone with a personal Box account can create additional custom links for any content owned by someone with a Business account, or above.